 One of the main regional projects in the arena of OA in which the country is participating is the Virtual Health Library (BVS-DO), sponsored by the Pan-American Health Organization (PAHO/WHO-DO) and coordinated by Technological Institute of Santo Domingo (INTEC).
 The National Advisory Committee for BVS-DO was established in 2002.
 Within the context of this regional cooperation initiative, some actions were taken into the possibility of implementing a Scientific Electronic Library Online, SciELO site, to integrate journals from Caribbean region.
 They organized workshops for scientific information managers; however, this initiative did not materialize.

 Dominican Republic has several electronic journals that provide access to full-text content.
-Seven of them have active links in Latindex Directory.
-One open access journal is registered in DOAJ and one in Redalyc .
-Four biomedical journals are full-text indexed in BVS-DO.
+One open access journal is registered in DOAJ; four biomedical journals are full-text indexed in BVS-DO.
 One electronic journal is using Open Journal Systems.
+In November 2014, a newly launched OA journal published in Dominican Republic was addedd to the Directory of Open Access Scholarly Resources (ROAD).

 Using OpenDOAR and ROAR directories, two repositories were identified: one from State Secretary for Planning, Economy and Development (SEEPyD) and one from National School for Electoral and Civil Registry Training (EFEC).
 No mandates are registered in ROARMAP.
 Two university repositories are currently being implemented: Instituto Tecnológico de Santo Domingo and Universidad APEC.
 Librarians and information professionals from Dominican Republic have participated in training courses on OA repositories organized by OUI/COLAM.